 Figure 2: Transaction codes for cost object master data and period-end closing steps

-A client already uses Process Orders in their current SAP system.
-The client has acquired a business unit that is on another SAP system, but the acquired entity uses Production Orders.
-The acquiring entity (i.e. the client) now wants to migrate the new unit on their SAP platform.
-The client is wondering if there is any value to have this new business unit switch to Process Orders when they move to the existing system
+A client already uses Process Orders.
+The client has acquired a business unit on another SAP system, but the acquired entity uses Production Orders.
+The acquiring entity (i.e., the client) wants to migrate the new unit to their SAP platform.
+The client is wondering if there is any value in having this new business unit switch to Process Orders when they move to the existing system.

 At Talent Magnifier we have crafted SAP FICO Training Course as per the international standard.
 The candidates who want to advance their career in finance or want to become a Finance Manager can apply for this course.
 For more details visit our site@http://bit.ly/2BOSLHj